V-Sekai/manuals/decisions/20230911-can-poly-green-coords-extend-to-3d.md

-# Can Poly Green Coords extend to 3d?
+# Draft: Can Poly Green Coords extend to 3d?

 Reminded by works by pixar: https://graphics.pixar.com/library/ProfileMover/